CODE-at-TACC/summer-2016/robotics/SUBSCRIBING.md

 Now your robot will run the code when it receives the event `gogogo`.
 But how do we publish this event?
 Try using [`explorer`](http://code.tacc.utexas.edu/particle-explorer) to publish the event, or create a DO Button using the DO Button mobile app.
 (Hint: Use the Particle channel.)

+### Try This

+Using the motion detector code from your last project, add functionality that allows your motion detector to be armed or disarmed via your phone app.

 ### Nuts and Bolts

 TL;DR - Event handlers use old school char arrays instead of the `String` class that Particle.io provides.